 2. Ask Questions

-Also, when attempting to meet your new neighbors in Los Angeles, don’t just make inane small talk about the weather – ask questions.
+Also, when attempting to meet your new neighbors in Riverside, don’t just make inane small talk about the weather – ask questions.
 There’s no better way to draw people out than by asking about the things they’re truly interested in, particularly questions about where they live.

 Heres what moving experts recommend: “Ask what the best place to get tacos is, whether there are any good spots for live music nearby, or, if you have a dog and so do they, whether there’s a good pet park in the area.
 Try to ask questions that warrant more than ‘yes’ or ‘no,’ and that can get people talking about their interests.”